© TobiasK / CC BY-SA 4.0

 - Application:

-- students from Non-EU/EEA Countries (minus Switzerland): directly at the University (incl.
-VPD from uni-assist) | students from EU/EEA Countries (plus Switzerland): directly at the University
+- directly at the University (incl.
+VPD from uni-assist): students from Non-EU/EEA Countries (minus Switzerland)

 - Study mode: